-Comprehensive Income (Loss)
+Comprehensive Loss

-Effective January 1, 2012, the Company adopted Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2011-05, Presentation of Comprehensive Income, which requires the presentation of the comprehensive income (loss) and its components, as part of the financial statements.
-Comprehensive income (loss) comprises net income (loss) and other changes in equity that are excluded from net income (loss).
-For the years ended December 31, 2014, 2013 and 2012, the Company's net income (loss) equals comprehensive income (loss) and, accordingly, no additional disclosure is presented.
+Comprehensive loss comprises net loss and other changes in equity that are excluded from net loss.
+For the years ended December 31, 2015, 2014 and 2013, the Company's net loss equals comprehensive loss and, accordingly, no additional disclosure is presented.